COVID-19 Vaccination Programme questions and answers

 Yes.

 You can still catch COVID-19 after vaccination.
-The maximum level of protection from the COVID-19 vaccines can take several weeks to build up after full vaccination, meaning that you could still develop the infection during this time.
+The maximum level of protection from the COVID-19 vaccines can take several weeks to build up after your vaccination, meaning that you could still develop the infection during this time.

 COVID-19 vaccines have repeatedly been shown to be highly effective at protecting against serious and symptomatic disease, including hospitalisation, but no vaccine is 100% effective.